oyoclass/python3-doc/doc/extralibs/fastapi.md

 #### More Robust API Definitions with Python Typehints

 FastAPI really shines when, and is designed to be used with, [Python Typehints](https://docs.python.org/3/library/typing.html).
-Even though Python is a dynamically typed language where you don't need to assign a type (like _str_, _int_, and so on) to each variable when declaring them like Java.
+Python is a dynamically typed language where you don't need to assign a type (like _str_, _int_, and so on) to each variable when declaring them like Java.
 However, Python supports **typehints**, which is a tool for programmers to communicate what kind of variables functions are _expecting_ and what they will return.

 They are optional, but can help in creating easier to understand and maintainable code.
 Let's see how that works with FastAPI with this example: